 |Yacht Name:||Crazy Horse|

 There are some old-fashioned terms hardly ever used nowadays, that describe the specific characteristics of boats.
-Among them are, “a fair turn of speed”, "sweet lines”; and weatherly," to which you can also add, "comfort under sail"; and "ideal short handed cruiser”.
+Among them are, “a fair turn of speed”, "sweet lines”; and weatherly," to which you can also add, "comfort under sail"; and "ideal shorthanded cruiser”.

 Crazy Horse, as she's called, is a 1999 Sundeer 60.
 The last built by TPI in Rhode Island.
 Crazy Horse embodies all these characteristics; and more.
 An endearing quality under sail, typified by the chuckle of water at low speed; and a bone in her teeth at her fine bow when the wind picks up.
 It's a boat that quickens at each extra knot of wind; and when you couple that with an answer to the helm, that is as precise as the steering of a superb road car, you would just as soon sail Crazy Horse to Tahiti, as you would taking her across the Chesapeake Bay.

 This is true Steve Dashew thinking, incorporated; and used by designers like Chuck Paine, with his Bermuda Series or Bob Perry, with his Starbucks and Icon series.
-The philosophy of Crazy Horse has been to create a boat that allows you go to sea, safely and efficiently; with a short handed crew.
+The philosophy of Crazy Horse has been to create a boat that allows you go to sea, safely and efficiently; with a short-handed crew.

 Crazy Horse has a hull shape that is narrow and long on the waterline with buoyancy at both ends, a fine entry; and flat forefoot, which keeps the boat highly maneuverable, on or off wind conditions.
 This hull shape is easily driven and her sail plan much smaller.
-With her deep spade rudder, foil keel of lots of lead; all fuel and water tankage, with big heavy traction batteries low in the bilges, means Crazy Horse stands up straight and flies forward, while firing on all cylinders.
+With her deep spade rudder, foil keel of lots of lead; all fuel and water tankage, with big heavy traction batteries low in the bilges, means Crazy Horse stands up straight and flies forward while firing on all cylinders.

 Built-in security on Crazy Horse, are fore and aft fully watertight bulkheads, with dedicated machinery areas.
 Construction is rock solid, with a massive glassed in grind system, which translates to zero flexing.
 This design is meant to voyage on in 100% total safety and comfort.

 On deck, Crazy Horse is meant for couple cruising.
 With all lines that lead to the cockpit, for the furling jib and staysail, cruising chute; and mainsail winches.
-This 60 foot race horse is a breeze to venture far away; again, all with ease, safety and comfort.
+This 60-foot racehorse is a breeze to venture far away; again, all with ease, safety, and comfort.

 She offers a new composite mast with a composite "park avenue" boom.
-Her hard forward watertight dodger and cockpit settees makes the miles fly by in absolute comfort.
+Her hard forward watertight dodger and cockpit settees make the miles fly by in absolute comfort.
 She has a new Northern Lights generator and new ac/heat units with diesel heat throughout.
-New hull paint, massive ground tackle, new ABI aluminum RBI with new outboard, top of the line sails; all in excellent condition and her running and standing rigging has always been renewed.
+New hull paint, massive ground tackle, new ABI aluminum RBI with new outboard, top of the line sails; all in excellent condition, and her running and standing rigging has always been renewed.
 Her electronics aboard are commercial top shelf grade.
 Everything anyone would ever want and ever need, is found on Crazy Horse.

 It's all as close to perfection as perfection can ever get.
 Certainly one of the greatest offshore world voyagers ever created.

-Crazy Horse is in incredible turn key condition, ready to depart to any corner of our globe.
+Crazy Horse is in incredible turn-key condition, ready to depart to any corner of our globe.